oxalorg/clojuredocs.el/README.md

 			  :repo "oxalorg/clojuredocs.el"))
 ```

-For first time setup run `clojuredocs-download`, then use `clojuredocs-display-doc`
+For first time setup run `clojuredocs-download`, then use `clojuredocs-display-documentation`